sakshigoel-coder/Ecommerce_sales/README.md

 # Ecommerce_sales
-This project based on Power BI and dataset has 2 tables orders,customersand sales targets across 14 countries.
+This project based on Power BI and dataset has 3 tables orders,customers and sales targets across 14 countries.
 Main Goal is to help the company derive insights from the data,these insights will help the company to take decisions w.r.t orders
 Help the company to increase the orders,value of orders and revenue So first perform data cleaning operations using power query, dax formulas and solve problems using analytical skills